Know how to better protect yourself and your family online

 Improve your security with these tips:

-- Password protect all your devices.
+Password protect all your devices.
 Use strong alpha-numeric passwords and include upper and lower case letters.
+It’s a good idea to use a password manager to create unique passphrases.

 - Secure your computer and devices with firewalls, anti-virus software and up to date operating software.